COMMAND-LABS/ai-school-s1-p2/make_ai_generated_videos/README.md

 # TLDR

-Here is a collection of workflows for creating AI-generated videos
+Here is a collection of workflows for creating AI-generated videos inspired mostly by Stephen G. Pope.

 ## Prerequisites